lf-edge/eve/README.md

       $ brew install qemu
       ```

-Type `make supermicro.iso` in the source directory .
+Type `make fallback.img` in the source directory .
 This will
 download the relevant dockers from docker hub and create a bootable
-ISO for the supermicro in the file 'supermicro.iso'.

-Alternatively, `make supermicro.img` will create a raw disk image of
-the same system.
+image 'fallback.img'.

 Please note that not all containers will be fetched from the docker
 hub. mkimage-raw-efi in particular will be built.